Agent Onboarding

 Inline syntax cheat sheet in every page's frontmatter |

-An agent that reads the context file and calls one MCP tool has everything it needs to create pages with buttons, cards, galleries, embeds, modals, and forms — without ever visiting a docs page.
+An agent that reads the context file and runs one CLI command has everything it needs to create pages with buttons, cards, galleries, embeds, modals, and forms — without ever visiting a docs page.

 Context files

-When an agent opens a sitemd project, it reads a context file at the project root. sitemd ships three variants — one per agent platform — containing identical information in platform-native formats:
+When an agent opens a sitemd project, it reads site.md at the project root.
+This single file covers:

-- First steps — the five-call workflow to go from zero to a published page
+- First steps — the five-step workflow to go from zero to a published page

 - File structure — what lives in